Free shipping to SA metros. No re-assembly is required.

 What is Rosemary?

 Evergreen rosemary is a savoury kitchen herb with a pungent flavour, needle-like leaves and blue flowers, filling the air with a pleasant woodsy scent.
-The scientific name for rosemary plant is Rosmarinus officinalis, which translates to “mist of the sea,” as its grey-green foliage is thought to resemble mist against the sea cliffs of the Mediterranean, where the plant originates.
+The rosemary plant’s scientific name is Rosmarinus officinalis, which translates to “mist of the sea,” as its grey-green foliage is thought to resemble mist against the sea cliffs of the Mediterranean, where the plant originates.

 Fresh rosemary is often used in Italian and French cuisine.